sunjin19126/Caterpillar/README.md

 The proposed model of Caterpillar is in `caterpillar.py`.

-The comparison models is in `models4Comparison`.
+The comparison models are in `models4Comparison`.

 We trained all models using the `timm` framework, which we copied from [here](https://github.com/huggingface/pytorch-image-models).
 Inside `pytorch-image-models`, we have made the following modifications.
 + Added Caterpillars